fasiha/texshade-py/README.md

 ## Introduction

-The best way to understand texture-shaded elevation is to look at some examples: take your time at the following links to get a visual sense of world with texture shading.
+The best way to understand texture-shaded elevation is to look at some examples: we gave some at the top of this document, but also take your time at the following links to get a visual sense of world with texture shading.

 1. Leland Brown's [textureshading.com](http://www.textureshading.com/Home.html) is a great start because that's the inventor of the technique, and the website contrasts raw terrain, texture-shaded terrain, and more conventional hillshaded terrain.
 (There are also links to papers/slides from 2010 and 2014 describing the technique of texture shading in detail.)
 2. My blog post also contains some pretty images, mashing up various basemaps with texture-shaded terrain: [Texture-shaded Globe](https://fasiha.github.io/post/texshade/).